ansible/ansible-documentation/docs/docsite/rst/community/documentation_contributions.rst

 This opens a new browser window with the staged documentation based on your PR.

 .. note::
-    This PR preview of the documentation only shows core-based documentation.
+    This PR preview only shows core-based documentation.
-    Community/contributor, and collection-specific documentation does not show up in ths preview.
+    Community/contributor and collection-specific documentation does not show up in this preview.

 Joining the documentation working group